 What Can Cause Loneliness?

-Loneliness most often means a general lack of social communication.
+Loneliness is mostly attributed to a general lack of social communication.
 Several factors can play into this: living alone, being unmarried or not in a relationship, not having friends to turn to in a time of need, and not participating in social groups.

 In general, feeling lonely can signal: